argaar/comfortable-environment-card/README.md

 ## Known Issues

+#### Can't get my language working

+This card get the language code from a variable in your browser, issued by HomeAssistant when you choose the default one in your profile page.
+Sometimes this variable is not present, so if you can't display this card in your preferred language, please try to switch to a different language and then back to your preferred one (so for example if you want to show the card in Czech, switch to English, and then back to Czech)
+This way, HomeAssistant should populate the variable with the lang code and the card will fine the correct text instead of fallback to English

+#### Group Sensors
 The card editor has a filter to let user choose temperature and humidity sensors only, all other entities from HA are excluded from the selection
 Unfortunately if you have a sensor based on [Min/Max Helper](https://www.home-assistant.io/integrations/min_max/) (aka "Combine the state of..."), you won't find it in the dropdown because it lacks the correct device_class attribute (see [here](https://github.com/home-assistant/core/issues/76003) and [here](https://github.com/home-assistant/core/issues/78979))